MohamedMetwalli5/FinancoAI/README.md

 # Features

 - **Stock Subscriptions**: Subscribe to preferred stocks and track them on a personalized dashboard.
+- **OAuth2 Authentication**: Allow users to optionally sign in effortlessly with their Spotify account.
 - **Personalized Financial Insights**: AI-powered predictions about your financial future based on personal data.
 - **Real-Time Updates**: Fetch and display real-time stock data.
 - **Investment Recommendations**: Discover tailored investment opportunities to suit your financial situation.